The Loire Valley chateaux in Touraine

 Those heritage sites are the legacy of the French kings who adored the Loire Valley.

-Alongside the medieval fortresses (Chinon, Loches) then the royal estates (Amboise), a large number of castles were built by leading figures of the realm (Azay-le-Rideau, Chenonceau, Villandry) and court nobility.
+Alongside the medieval fortresses (Chinon, Loches) then the royal estates (the royal chateau of Amboise, right above the Loire river), a large number of castles were built by leading figures of the realm and court nobility (Azay-le-Rideau, Chenonceau, Villandry).
+A beautiful travel through history.

 The myriad personalities of the Loire Valley Chateaux